Home » Easy » DIY Corner Christmas tree

 This is the side of the living room where I’ve only had a chair for years.
 The Christmas tree always goes in this corner.
-Over the weekend when I was putting up the tree I knew it would never fit with the new love seat.
+Over the weekend, when I was putting up the tree, I knew it would never fit with the new loveseat.
 Enter plan “b”.

-Remove lights from pre-lit Christmas tree
+pre-lit Christmas tree not working

-How to make a corner Christmas tree for a tight space
+How to Make a Corner Christmas Tree for a Tight Space

 The best way to store your new tree

-The clear lights are from an after Christmas clearance deal from a couple of years ago.
+The clear lights are from an after-Christmas clearance deal from a couple of years ago.

 This is how the living room looked the night before I got my new furniture.
 The old furniture had been removed.
 There are some thin spots that I may fill in with some of the unused branches next year.